 The Arbitration Committee reviews grievances not settled at prior steps in the grievance procedure or at other settlement meetings.
 The Committee meets periodically to review contract interpretation grievances, and it determines which grievances are approved for arbitration.
-The Committee is made up of members who have been activists and are familiar with the contract and past arbitrations.
+The Committee is made up of members who have been on the most current bargaining team and are familiar with the contract and past arbitrations.
 Its objective is to help assure that the contract is interpreted in a consistent fashion and to provide an objective judgment on the merits of the grievance.